Positives for Opendoor Technologies Inc. (OPEN) as stock gains in recent trading

-Opendoor Technologies Inc. (NASDAQ: OPEN) is -90.08% lower on its value in year-to-date trading and has touched a low of $1.25 and a high of $15.64 in the current 52-week trading range.
+Opendoor Technologies Inc. (NASDAQ: OPEN) is -91.38% lower on its value in year-to-date trading and has touched a low of $1.25 and a high of $15.24 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The OPEN stock was last observed hovering at around $1.30 in the last trading session, with the day’s gains setting it 0.15% off its average median price target of $4.00 for the next 12 months.
-It is also 88.85% off the consensus price target high of $13.00 offered by 13 analysts, but current levels are 6.45% higher than the price target low of $1.55 for the same period.
+The OPEN stock was last observed hovering at around $1.40 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $4.00 for the next 12 months.
+It is also 90.31% off the consensus price target high of $13.00 offered by 14 analysts, but current levels are 16.0% higher than the price target low of $1.50 for the same period.

 Sponsored